miroapp/app-examples/github-issue-importer/README.md

 > **How to get frame id?**
 >
-> Click on "Copy link" as shown on the screenshot below:
+> Click on "Copy link" as shown in the screenshot below:
 >
 > <img src="tip-copy-link-to-widget.png" alt="copy-link-to-widget-screenshot" />
 >
-> Copied link would have frame id within moveToWidget query param,
+> The copied link would have frame id within `moveToWidget` query param,
 > e.g. https://miro.com/app/board/<board-id>/?moveToWidget=**3074457346806294028**

 ## Run